 Hitting the trails is an incredibly liberating experience.
 There’s something about running like a wild woman or man through the woods that gives you an almost prehistoric feeling.
 When you live in and around Canada’s biggest city, though, it’s not always easy to know where to find great trails for running – some of them are quite well hidden.

-To get you started, here’s a list of top-notch trail running spots in and around the GTA; they may be closer than you think (and some are locations for the MEC Toronto Trail Race Series).
+To get you started, here’s a list of top-notch trail running spots in and around the GTA; they may be closer than you think.

 Albion Hills Conservation Area